szenitha/Getting-and-Cleaning-Data-course-project/README.md

 Prepare tidy data that can be used for later analysis.

 ## Raw data and Sub tasks to achieve goal:
-Information about the raw data and the workflow followed to get the tidy data can be found https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/CodeBook.md.
+Information about the raw data and the workflow followed to get the tidy data can be found [CodeBook.md](https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/CodeBook.md).

 ## Result:
-The code used to accomplish the tasks can be found https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/run_analysis.R.
-The tidy data has been uploaded https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/tidy.txt
+The code used to accomplish the tasks can be found in the file [run_analysis.R](https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/run_analysis.R).
+The tidy data has been uploaded as [tidy.txt](https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/tidy.txt).